 Plastic Wrap Alternative // This another great and easy change to bring into your routine.
-Stop buying plastic wrap to cover your leftovers and use something like Bee's Wrap to be put to work time and time again.
+Stop buying a plastic wrap to cover your leftovers and use something like Bee's Wrap to be put to work time and time again.
 Nope, it doesn’t make alter the taste of your food and it's compostable!

 Food on the Table

-Grocery Shopping // Have you ever gathered fruits and veggies at the store and you begin searching for those single use green/clear plastic bags to hold everything?
+Grocery Shopping // Have you ever gathered fruits and veggies at the store and begin searching for those single-use green/clear plastic bags to hold everything?
 Well, these reusable cotton produce bags are yet another glorious alternative.
 Of course, when you're checking out at the grocery store, be sure to use a large reusable shopping bag there too (Trader Joe’s sells them right by the checkout lanes).
 Reusable bags within reusable bags!
 Double win.

 Farmers Markets // There are so many benefits from shopping local.
 One of those benefits is, you guessed it, reducing your plastic usage.
 Most of the fruits and vegetables are just waiting to be bought as is — you can pick them up and place them within your reusable cotton bags.
-Nothing is more frustrating than seeing two bell peppers sitting in a plastic plate that is then wrapped in saran wrap...I'm looking at you Trader Joe’s!
+Nothing is more frustrating than seeing two bell peppers sitting on a plastic plate that is then wrapped in saran wrap...I'm looking at you Trader Joe’s!